Wednesday, January 29, 2025

 That has not happened despite many years of research.
 While the Catholic church records of Saint Stephan Katholische Kirche are microfilmed by the LDS and Family Search, and while myself and another Schulte cousin, have thoroughly gone through the records, giving us information on our Schulte line back to the 1600's, no record of the birth of Rudolph Schulte has been found nor a marriage record of his parents.

 I even hired a professional German researcher in 2021 who visited the church and viewed the vital records for Beckum and other nearby villages that were all part of the Saint Stephan Catholic Church parish.
 The professional genealogist informed me there was no record of either Rudolph's birth or the marriage of his parents.
-Using the assumption that Rudolph's mother could have been Evangelical (Lutheran), as the family was when they arrived in America, the professional genealogist checked the Evangelical records as well and nothing was found.
+Using the assumption that Rudolph's mother could have been Evangelical (Lutheran), as the family became when they arrived in America, the professional genealogist checked the Evangelical records as well and nothing was found.

 Now in 2025, I am back to square 1.
 While my Schulte ancestors - from my 2nd great grandfather, Joseph Schulte, back to the 1600's were all members of the Catholic Church in Beckum, Westphalia, it is still a mystery where Rudolph was born and where his parents were married.